Senior royals gather to honor Prince Philip at memorial

 LONDON (AP) — Senior royals from around the world are gathering Tuesday for a memorial service for Prince Philip at Westminster Abbey that will incorporate hymns and other touches dropped from his funeral last year because of the pandemic.

-Buckingham Palace hasn’t yet said whether Philip’s widow, Queen Elizabeth II, will attend the service of thanksgiving.
-The 95-year-old monarch was deeply involved in planning the event, but she has experience unspecified mobility issues in recent weeks.
+Queen Elizabeth II will attend the service of thanksgiving, Buckingham Palace said.
+The 95-year-old monarch was deeply involved in planning the event, but she has experience unspecified mobility issues in recent weeks and her presence at the event was unclear.

-Buckingham Palace is expected to confirm on Tuesday morning whether she will attend.

 Elizabeth, who recently recovered from COVID-19, didn’t go to a Commonwealth Day service at Westminster Abbey earlier this month, but she continued with other scheduled engagements, including in-person audiences.